lachlanjc/next-theme-starter/README.md

 ## Usage

 1. Import this repo to your coding environment of choice.
 [Download a zip](https://github.com/lachlanjc/next-theme-starter/archive/refs/heads/main.zip), use Create Next App (`yarn create next-app -e https://github.com/lachlanjc/next-theme-starter`), or use the GitHub import on CodeSandbox/repl.it/Glitch/etc.
-2. `yarn` to install dependencies.
+2. `pnpm` to install dependencies.
-3. `yarn dev` to start your server.
+3. `pnpm dev` to start your server.
 4. Start adding your own pages & components in their respective directories.

 ## Configuration

 ### Theme switcher

-There’s an included example theme switcher component at `components/color-switcher.js`, which is included on every page through its inclusion in `pages/_app.js`.
+There’s an included example theme switcher component at `components/color-switcher.tsx`, which is included on every page through its inclusion in `pages/_app.tsx`.
 Feel free to change/remove it.

 ### Custom theme

 By default, a theme inspired by the [Hack Club Theme](https://theme.hackclub.com) is included.
-To edit the theme, head to `lib/theme.js`.
+To edit the theme, head to `lib/theme.ts`.

 ### Running at another port

-Super easy: `yarn dev -p 5000`
+Super easy: `pnpm dev -p 5000`

 ### Dependency updates